FollowRob/MaxWags_Capstone_Project/README.md

 <div align="center">
 <img src="/maxwags/static/images/readme/Laiker.jpeg" alt="wireframe" style="width:350px;"/>
 </div>
-In truth the idea behind this project was an excuse to somehow dedicate my final project to my labrador Laiker, who passed away halfway through the course and would always be underfoot whilst I studied.
+In truth, the idea behind this project was an excuse to somehow dedicate my final project to my labrador Laiker, who passed away part way through the course and would always be underfoot whilst I studied.

 ___